KrauseFx/krausefx.com/_posts/2022-08-14-announcing-inappbrowsercom-see-what-javascript-commands-get-executed-in-an-in-app-browser.md

       alt="An iPhone showing the inappbrowser.com website, rendered inside TikTok, showing how there is CSS code being added, added monitoring for all taps and all keyboard inputs, as well as getting the coordinates of elements the user taps"
     />
   </a>
-  <h4>TikTok's In-App Browser monitoring all taps and keyboard inputs</h4>
+  <h4>TikTok's In-App Browser injecting code to observe all taps and keyboard inputs</h4>
 </div>

-**"What tools can I use to verify what apps are doing inside their webviews?"**
+**"How can I verify what apps do in their webviews?"**

 Introducing [InAppBrowser.com](https://InAppBrowser.com), a simple tool to list the JavaScript commands executed by the iOS app rendering the page.